 Roozbeh has more than 12 years professional experience in risk management, safety, and project planning.
-His core skills involves design of risk mitigation measure, design of risk & resilience strategies, utilisation of IT in emergency management, data mining and machine learning.
+His core skills involve design of risk mitigation measure, design of risk & resilience strategies, utilisation of IT in emergency management, data mining and machine learning.

 Roozbeh was a team member in three flood risk management projects from the civil protection of European Commission.
 He is also a certified crisis management staff from the Academy for Crisis Management, Emergency Planning and Civil Protection (AKNZ) in Germany.

 Roozbeh commenced his PhD at the Department of Infrastructure of the University of Melbourne in July 2014, and is currently working in the Centre for Disaster Management and Public Safety (CDMPS).
 His work contributes to a current project from Bushfire and Natural Hazards CRC (BNHCRC) which aims to identify optimum economic policy options to recover or minimize the adverse effects of floods.

 PhD – DRR & Climate Resilience Specialist and Chief Technical Adviser